matrix-org/thirdroom/docs/websg/api/classes/WebSG.UIButton.md

 • `get` **pressed**(): `boolean`

-Returns true if the button is pressed, otherwise false.
+Returns true if the button was pressed during this frame, otherwise false.

 #### Returns